yuleung/MixBCT/README.md

 * **Training dataset**: MS1M-V3 (ms1m-retinaface)    5179510 images with 93431 IDs
 * **Eval dataset**: IJB-C

+The download link of the datasets can be find in [https://github.com/deepinsight/insightface/tree/master/recognition/\_datasets\_]

 * The main-dir(./) is used for train the Old model
 * ./BCT_methods/  --- The methods which summarized MixBCT, UniBCT, NCCL, BCT, AdvBCT, L2,